nonamecrackers2/crackers-wither-storm-mod/README.md

 To submit a translation, make a pull request

 To submit a feature, make an issue indicating that is as such

+When submitting a bug report, include the version, a description of the bug, server and client logs if applicable, a screenshot, and steps to reproduce